scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 "bar".tail   // "ar"
 ```

-`tail` throws an _java.lang.UnsupportedOperationException_ if the list is empty, so just like `head` and `headOption`, there’s also a `tailOption` method, which is preferred in functional programming.
+`tail` throws a _java.lang.UnsupportedOperationException_ if the list is empty, so just like `head` and `headOption`, there’s also a `tailOption` method, which is preferred in functional programming.

 A list can also be matched, so you can write expressions like this: